danstafford/danstafford.github.io/docs/curl-article.md

 - The `--header` option allows extra headers to be included in the request.

 - The `--data` option specifies data to be included in the request.
-When using JSON as the data type make sure to include the header `Content-Type: application/json` to indicate this.
+When using JSON as the media type make sure to include the header `Content-Type: application/json` to indicate this.